sst/sst/www/docs/packages/cli.md

 Remove all your stacks and all of their resources from AWS.
 Or optionally remove a specific stack.
 Also removes the debug stack that might've been deployed along with `sst start`.

+### `diff [stacks..]`

+Compares all the current version of stacks in your app with the already-deployed version.
+Or optionally compares a list of stacks.

 ### `add-cdk [packages..]`

 Installs the given AWS CDK npm packages with the appropriate CDK version.
 This convenience method helps get around the [known CDK issue of version mismatches](known-issues.md).
 This command internally simply does and `npm install` or `yarn add`.